tongueroo/forger/README.md

 * aws userdata myserver # shows a preview of the user-data script

 To use the user-data script when creating an EC2 instance, you can use the helper method in the profile.

+### Config

+You can set a config file and define variables in there that are available to in your profiles and user_data scripts.

 ## Noop mode